sav-che/TL-2/Authors/Bond, Richard Wallace {std. R.W. Bond}.md

-> [!cite] BHL link: this entry starts at [page 309](https://www.biodiversitylibrary.org/item/103859#page/319/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 309](https://www.biodiversitylibrary.org/page/33265506) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bond, Richard Wallace (1914-1976), Australian botanist, born at Traralgon, at the Victorian School of Forestry, Creswich 1932, sometime in the Service of the Forests Commission, continued studies at Melbourne University, B. Sc.
-1941, Bachelor of Commerce 1953, with Snowy Mountains Hydroelectric Authority at Cooma 1954-1965, retired because of blindness. (*R.W.
-Bond*).
+1941, Bachelor of Commerce 1953, with Snowy Mountains Hydroelectric Authority at Cooma 1954-1965, retired because of blindness.
+**Abbreviated name**: *R.W.
+Bond*

 #### Herbarium and types